 Expected Outcomes

-With this work, the author expects to achieve the following goals.
+Expecte outputs to be provided by this work are the following ones:

 Starting with a document corpus with non-structured data as content, the first goal will be to discover patterns in such data.
 This will be made applying an algorithm, namely FP-Growth (FP-G).
 FP-G is an algorithm that discovers frequent patterns in sets of data.

-The second goal will be, from a set of structured information, with frequent patterns, represented by concepts, already discovered and extracted, that one can discover relations (or associations) between the concepts.
+from a set of structured information, with frequent patterns, represented by concepts, already discovered and extracted, that one can discover relations (or associations) between the concepts.
 Association Rules (AR) is the technique that will be used to execute this task.

-The third goal is to discover new concepts from the set of non-structured data, to update a domain ontology.
-This will take advantage of FP-G and AR techniques also, in two steps.
-Step one will be the discovery of frequent words in text data.
-Step two will be the match of this words with the concepts from a domain ontology and the discovery of the ones that are not present in the same ontology.
+to discover new concepts from the set of non-structured data, to update a domain ontology.
+This will rely on FP-G and AR techniques also, in two steps.

-The fourth goal is the discovery of knowledge in the set of discovered patterns that could be useful to help the OL process.
-Such a goal is made by taking advantage of a set of metrics used in the AR algorithm.
-This will provide the possible context and domain of a concept.
+the discovery of knowledge in the set of discovered patterns that could be useful to help the OL process.
+Such a goal is to be achieved by taking advantage of a set of metrics used in the AR algorithm.
+It is expected to provide the possible context and domain of a concept.

-The fifth and last proposed goal is to develop a proof of concept, a software system, based in the previous challenges in order to show the results in an understandable form.
+to develop a proof of concept, a software platform, based in the previous challenges in order to show the results in an understandable form.
 Additionally, is to turn this process of OL into a pure automatic OL process.
 Starting from a document corpus received to the knowledge discovered from OL.

-Moreover, another goal is to write a scientific document with the development of the present work that could be approved by the academic community.
+Finally, publication of scientific documents about the work, to be assessed by the academic community.

 Section – Context of work